3 Chapter 3 – The Classical Orbital Elements (COEs)

 Recall the semi-major axis measures half the distance across the major (long) axis of the orbit, as shown in the figure below.
 It is a constant parameter in the absence of forces other than gravity since the orbit’s specific mechanical energy does not change.

-In chapter 2, we related the size of the orbit to its specific mechanical energy using the relationship:
+In Chapter 2, we related the size of the orbit to its specific mechanical energy using the relationship in equation (4):

 [latex]\large \varepsilon = - \frac{\mu}{2a}[/latex]